Help Center

 Payment page language

-The payment page supports four languages: English, Russian, Hebrew, and Arabic.
+The payment page supports languages: Arabic, English, French, German, Hebrew, Italian, Russian and Spanish.

 The language is detected automatically based on the customer’s browser language, so each customer sees the payment page in their own language.
 If the browser language is not supported or cannot be detected, English will be set by default.

-Then, in the payment link settings, you can set the language in which the customer will see the payment page, regardless of their browser language.
-The language switcher will still remain available on the payment page.
+The customer will then see the payment page in that language, regardless of their browser settings.
+The language switcher will still remain available on the checkout page.

 Translation of additional fields